 The Making of Serena Williams: “Speak It Into Existence”

-Now, 34, Serena’s path was written for her a long time ago.
+Now, 36, a mother of a little girl and a wife-to-be, Serena’s path was written for her a long time ago.

 At 11 years old, when Serena Williams was asked “If you were a tennis player who would you want to be like?”
 Serena responded: “Well, I’d like other people to be like me.”